flutter/platform_tests/README.md

 # Platform testing tools

-This repository contains a collection of tools used to measure and test Flutter's fidelity around platform specific behaviors.
+This repository contains a collection of tools that are used to measure and test Flutter's fidelity around platform specific behaviors.

 ## ios_widget_catalog_compare